mvaled/rescript-heroicons/README.md

 # Kaiko's ReScript binding to @heroicons/react

-This is a fork of [Jazz's original work](#original-author), it was updated to Heroicons 2 and rescript 10.1 with JSX 4.
+This is a fork of [Jazz's original work](#original-author), it was updated to Heroicons 2 and Rescript 10/11 with JSX 4.

 To avoid clashes with the old package, the namespace was changed to 'HeroIcons'.

 [Live gallery](https://kaiko-systems.gitlab.io/rescript-heroicons-react/).

+## Version support

+Version 2.x supports Rescript 10.
+Version 3.x supports Rescript 11.

 ## Overview